MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-DlpUserLicenseReport.md

 ## DESCRIPTION

-This cmdlet supports retrieving the total no of messages sent by a user in chat/channel and whether a user has required license to sent change notification event when subscribed for chat messages.
+This cmdlet supports retrieving the total number of messages sent by a user in chat/channel and whether a user has the required license(s) to sent change notification events when subscribed for chat or channel messages.
 For more details please review https://docs.microsoft.com/en-us/graph/teams-licenses

 ## EXAMPLES